LeeBigelow/Tarot-Reading-Web/README.md

 # Tarot-Reading-Web
 Simple Tarot reading with vintage card images using HTML, CSS, JavaScript.

-I wanted play with ImageMagick and GIMP.
-I had also been exploring the online museum archives of old Tarot cards.
-Decided to see if I could clean the cards up a bit.
-Then I wanted to play with JavaScript and thus I made this.
+I had been exploring the online museum archives of old Tarot cards and wanted to try cleaning up the images with ImageMagick and GIMP.
+Then I decided to put the cleaned images to use and made this little Tarot reading program.

-If you want to play with it you should be able to just download as a zip, unzip, and load the html files in a web browser:
+To use it you should be able to download as a zip, unzip, and load the html files in a web browser:

 [Tarot-Reading-Web-main.zip](https://github.com/LeeBigelow/Tarot-Reading-Web/archive/refs/heads/main.zip)